 Set over September and October, Highland Homecoming offers a wonderfully diverse array of events covering everything from arts and music festivals to Highland games, sporting extravaganzas, delicious food and drink, and much more.

-Here’s a taster of some of the events you can enjoy at Highland Homecoming:
+Our video above gives you a taster of some of the events you can enjoy at Highland Homecoming.

 Blas Festival 2014, various locations

 Showcasing more than 80 music, dance, film, and culinary events from 5-13 September at locations across the Highlands and islands, this year’s Blas Festival promises to be better than ever with performances on-board a cruise on Loch Ness and a massive dance event at Inverness Airport.

 Held from 12-14 September, the Inverness Highland Meeting will see a spectacular clan parade in the city centre along with a ceremony to celebrate the 150th anniversary of the Northern Meeting Park, the world’s oldest Highland games stadium.
 Clans and athletes will gather on the banks of the River Ness for a celebratory weekend of Highland games, including special heavy events, called the Masters World Championships.

 Held on 20 September, Invercharron is the final fixture in Scotland’s Highland games calendar and is where many of the Scottish Games Association league results are decided, making it one of the most exciting events of the season.